If you suffer from deteriorative arthritis, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 - Steroids.
 Corticosteroid medications, such as prednisone, reduce inflammation and pain and slow joint damage.
 Physicians can also inject Corticosteroids directly into the painful joint.
 These treatments can offer extreme pain relief, albeit only temporarily.

 - Disease-modifying antirheumatic drugs (DMARDs).
 As Rheumatoid Arthritis results from an auto-immune issue, these drugs will slow the progression of rheumatoid arthritis, possibly saving the joints and tissues from permanent damage.

 Some patients with arthritis find Physical therapy highly beneficial.
-Exercises that improve range of motion and strengthen the muscles around joints can take pressure off of the joint.
+Exercises that improve the range of motion and strengthen the muscles around joints can take pressure off of the joint.
 In some cases, a combination of steroid injections and physical therapy can reduce inflammation and build muscle to the point where patients can avoid a previously necessary surgery.

 If all conservative measures have failed, doctors may suggest various surgeries, including:

 - Joint repair.
-In some cases, surgeons can smooth or realign the joint surfaces to reduce pain and improve function of the connecting tissues.
+In some cases, surgeons can smooth or realign the joint surfaces to reduce pain and improve the function of the connecting tissues.
 Surgeons often perform these surgeons arthroscopically through small incisions.

 - Joint replacement.
 This procedure entirely removes the damaged joint and replaces it with an artificial joint.
 Joint specialists most often replace hips and knees in this manner.

 - Joint fusion.
-Surgeons often use this procedure more for smaller joints, such as vertebrae, wrist joints, ankle joints and fingers.
+Surgeons often use this procedure more for smaller joints, such as vertebrae, wrist joints, ankle joints, and fingers.
 It removes the ends of the two bones in the joint and then locks those ends together until they heal into one rigid unit.